 Where we believe that an external partner or supplier is involved in modern slavery or human trafficking, we will take steps to terminate our relationship with that partner or supplier as quickly as possible.

 We recognise the importance of remaining vigilant to identify and address issues associated with slavery and human trafficking in the organisation and throughout our supply chains.
-The Slavery Policy and the Speaking Up Policy set out a system for reporting concerns for employees, external partners and suppliers, including a speaking up hotline that is confidential and independent of MSI.
+The Slavery Policy and the Speaking-Up Policy set out a system for reporting concerns for employees, external partners and suppliers, including a speaking-up hotline that is confidential and independent of MSI.

 This Statement will be reviewed by the trustees annually and updated as appropriate.

-Tim Rutter, Chairman of the Trustees of Marie Stopes International
+Chair of the Trustees of Marie Stopes International